vvisigoth/etherwallet/README.md

 # Urbit Wallet

-Wallet is a fork of [MyEtherWallet](https://www.MyEtherWallet.com) that allows you to manage various aspects of your ships, such as launching, starting, depositing, transferring, voting, etc. through the Etheruem PKI.
+Wallet is a fork of [MyEtherWallet](https://www.MyEtherWallet.com) that allows you to manage various aspects of your Urbit ships, such as launching, starting, depositing, transferring, voting, etc. through the Etheruem PKI.
 In this README, you will find a guide for running the application locally and for setting up a development environment.